Tick tock, tick tock, tick tock.

 - Company data.
 When it comes to companies, we nowadays talk about account scoring (more on this below) and it can and should be appended into lead scoring.
 Examples within this framework would be fields such as in what industry is the lead active?
-What company size, turnover and number or employees does the company have?
+What company size, turnover, and a number of employees does the company have?
 While you can get parts of this data from your lead gen forms, a sales intelligence platform like Vainu that provides you with real-time data on millions of companies can also be of great help.

 - Behavioral data.
-How has the lead exhibited on your website?
+How has the lead been exhibited on your website?
 Your CMS platform and your marketing automation tool can help you track this automatically.

 1. List what you require from a lead